2019 - present: Senior research scientist, GFZ

 Conference session co-convener

-2019: EGU General Assembly GM8.2/HS9.2.3 Sediment transport and channel morphology in mountain rivers
+2019: EGU General Assembly, Sediment transport and channel morphology in mountain rivers

-2018: AGU Fall Meeting EP21: The role and relevance of thresholds, event variability, and disturbance across landscapes
+2018 - 2019: AGU Fall Meeting, The role and relevance of thresholds and variability across landscapes

 2018 - present: GFZ Earth Surface Dynamics Lecture Series